Skip to main content

 The Woolpack Inn: A Tapestry of History and Haunting

 The Woolpack Inn in Chilham, a 15th-century coaching inn, boasts a history as rich as its ghostly tales, primarily centered on its benign 'Grey Lady'.
-This article explores the inn's long service to travelers, its place in Chilham's Tudor village setting, and the possible origins of its spectral resident, linking historical events and local folklore to the enduring paranormal phenomena reported within its ancient walls.
+This article explores the inn's long service to travellers, its place in Chilham's Tudor village setting, and the possible origins of its spectral resident, linking historical events and local folklore to the enduring paranormal phenomena reported within its ancient walls.

 Historical Timeline